iris-Ranwt/INDE577/supervised-learning/Decision-Tress/README.md

 ## Dataset Description

 ### Overview
-We would use dataset of Tianic from kaggle in this assignment and performing the decision tree and the data has been split into two datasets:
+We would use dataset of breast cancer from kaggle in this assignment and performing the decision tree:

-*  training set (train.csv)
-*  test set (test.csv)

-The datasets contain of:
+The main importent variables in the datasets are:
-* survival:	Survival	0 = No, 1 = Yes
-* pclass:	Ticket class	1 = 1st, 2 = 2nd, 3 = 3rd
-* sex:	Sex
-* Age:	Age in years
-* sibsp:	number of siblings / spouses aboard the Titanic
-* *parch:	number of parents / children aboard the Titanic
-* ticket:	Ticket number
-* fare:	Passenger fare
-* cabin:	Cabin number
-* embarked: Port of Embarkation.
-C = Cherbourg, Q = Queenstown, S = Southampton

- The training set is be used to build the models, as it provides the outcome for each passenger.
-The test set is be used to see how well the model performs on unseen data.
+1. ID number
+2. Diagnosis (M = malignant, B = benign)
+3-32)

+Ten real-valued features are computed for each cell nucleus:
+1.  radius (mean of distances from center to points on the perimeter)
+2. texture (standard deviation of gray-scale values)
+3. perimeter
+4. area
+5. smoothness (local variation in radius lengths)
+6. compactness (perimeter^2 / area - 1.0)
+7. concavity (severity of concave portions of the contour)
+8. concave points (number of concave portions of the contour)
+9. symmetry
+ 10.  fractal dimension ("coastline approximation" - 1)

 ## Packages
 The following packages will be needed to run the code below: